mrmenndev/debloat-android/README.md

 -   Android 09

-If your device is not in the list
+If your device is not listed

 -   create a new debloat file at `.\config`
 -   list all packages you want to be removed